 We should not forget that red is the color of Mars, the god of war.

-The letters rising upwards symbolize the increased energy that the bars provide.
-The first advertisement of the product emphasized the properties of the chocolate bar exactly.
+The letters rising upwards symbolize the increased energy the bars provide.
+The first advertisement for the product emphasized the chocolate bar’s properties.

 Snickers

-This candy bar was the third candy bar to be introduced after Milky Way and Mar-O-Bar.
-Its recipe, consisting of a combination of peanuts, caramel, and nougat covered with chocolate, was developed by the company’s founder in 1923.
+This bar was the third candy bar to be introduced after Milky Way and Mar-O-Bar.
+The company’s founder developed its recipe in 1923, which combines peanuts, caramel, and nougat with chocolate.
 However, large-scale production began in 1930.

-The name of the product has nothing to do with the food.
+The product’s name has nothing to do with the food.
 The candy was named after a racehorse.
 Toward the end of his life, the chocolate king became interested in breeding horses.
 He built Milky Way Farms with stables and a riding arena.
-His favorite horse’s name was Snickers, which translates to “quiet laughter.”
+His favorite horse’s name was Snickers, meaning “quiet laughter.”

-That’s why the Snickers candy bar logo is reminiscent of running during a horse race.
+The Snickers candy bar logo is reminiscent of running during a horse race.
 The strong forward slant of the capital letters symbolizes momentum.
-Just as a jockey pushing a horse speeds it up, the candy bar provides a boost of energy and vigor.
-This energizing ability has long been used by the military to replenish strength.
+The candy bar boosts energy and vigor as a jockey pushing a horse speeds it up.
+The military has long used this energizing ability to replenish strength.

-The thin red border, resembling the shape of the candy bar itself, also indicates energy and a pleasant flavor.
+The thin red border, resembling the candy bar’s shape, also indicates energy and a pleasant flavor.

 The Hershey Company

-The founder of the corporation, for which in 2017 was offered 15 billion dollars, graduated only four grades.
+The corporation’s founder for which, in 2017, was offered 15 billion dollars and only graduated four grades.
 Perhaps this was the reason for five failed attempts to create a business.
 Only on the 6th attempt, when no one believed in the success of young Milton Hershey, did fortune finally smile on the confectioner.

 One successful recipe made the 27-year-old caramelist the richest resident of the city.
 He earned a million dollars, which he spent to fill the gaps in his education.
 The young man traveled the world, studying confectionery and collecting ideas.

-It was then that he realized – the future was in chocolate.
+It was then that he realized the future was in chocolate.
 He sold the caramel business and embarked on a new direction.
 By 1905, the Hershey chocolate bar was born.
-The next hit was Hershey’s Kisses, which is still being produced today at a rate of 70 million pieces per day.
-Other famous recipes include Hershey’s Tropical Chocolate Bar military chocolate bar, Mr. Goodbar with peanuts, and Krackel Crunch Bar.
+The next hit was Hershey’s Kisses, which is still produced at 70 million daily pieces.
+Other famous recipes include Hershey’s Tropical Chocolate Bar, a military chocolate bar, Mr. Goodbar with peanuts, and Krackel Crunch Bar.

-Today, the company has a net income of $1.5 billion and owns 19 plants around the world.
-Thanks to lucrative deals and mergers with other companies, the company’s portfolio includes many world-famous products.
+Today, the company has a net income of $1.5 billion and owns 19 plants worldwide.
+The company’s portfolio includes many world-famous products thanks to lucrative deals and mergers with other companies.
 Since 1963, Hershey’s has owned Reese’s candies; since 1969 – the rights to distribute Kit Kat and Rolo by Nestlé in the U.S., and in 1988, acquired the rights to produce Cadbury products.

 The scale of a corporation that produces tons of products is reflected in its logo.
 The large dark brown Hershey’s lettering appears to be made of chocolate, and towers above the other elements symbolize an unshakable giant.
 The visual icon is Hershey’s Kisses candy, the most famous product developed by Milton.
 It provides recognizability and hints at an oriental sweet tale.

 The entrepreneur spent all his business profits to help people.
-He built an entire city for his workers and his estate and sent 31% of the company’s stock to an industrial school for orphans.
-Even after his death, Hershey managed to create a true fairy tale for everyone who came in contact with him.
+He built an entire city for his workers and estate and sent 31% of the company’s stock to an industrial school for orphans.
+Even after his death, Hershey created a true fairy tale for everyone who met him.

 Almond Joy and Mounds